• Use Cases

 IntegrationCRM destination

-ActiveCampaign logoActiveCampaign Integration - Route Product Events into ActiveCampaign
+ActiveCampaign logoActiveCampaign Integration - Product Events in ActiveCampaign Lists and Tags

 Meshes routes product events into ActiveCampaign through list membership and tag changes.
 That gives growth and lifecycle teams a clean way to trigger automation from what users actually do in your product.